 The U.S. Air Force (USAF) has also released an indeterminable amount of unexploded ordnance throughout Eglin Water Test Areas (EWTAs) 1, 2, 3, and 4.
 The exact location of unexploded ordnance is unknown.
-The EWTAs are identified on the map "Proposed Notice of Sale, Gulf of Mexico OCS Oil and Gas Lease Sale 259, March 2023, Stipulations and Deferred Blocks" included in the Proposed NOS package.
+The EWTAs are identified on the map entitled, "Proposed Notice of Sale, Gulf of Mexico OCS Oil and Gas Lease Sale 261, September 2023, Stipulations and Deferred Blocks," which is included in the Proposed NOS package.
 Bidders and lessees are advised that all lease blocks within these water test areas should be considered potentially hazardous for drilling and platform/pipeline placement.